codio-templates/onboarding/.guides/content/Moodle-6be4.md

+## Codio LTI App
+The Codio LTI App allows an easy way to integrate Codio with supported LMS systems.
+Check out [Codio LTI App](https://codio.com/docs/classes/lti/lti1_0/ltiapp/) for more on this

+If you are unable to use this method, read on for an alternative method to set up integration with your LMS system

 ### Authentication and account creation
 Once you have configured the LTI/LMS settings, Moodle manages all aspects of signing in to Codio as well as account creation.
 All your teachers and students need is a Moodle account.